 - Our new "Virtual" IOP & PHP Program was launched in response to the COVID-19 pandemic to help adults continue their recovery from psychiatric and/or addiction issues via teleconference technology such as Zoom.

-- Our Uniformed Service Program was designed to help men and women in uniform (active or retired) who are dealing with PTSD and other duty-related issues.
+- Our Uniformed Service Program (USP) was designed to help men and women in uniform (active or retired) who are dealing with PTSD and other duty-related issues.
 NOTE: Due to the coronavirus pandemic, the Retreat's USP service has been temporarily closed.

 - The Abigail Rockwell Children's Center is a multi-track residential treatment center for children ages 6--14